hipertracker/react-embed/README.md

-# react-iframe
+# react-embed

-Experiments with embeding React full SPAs through iframes.
+Experiments with embeding React to any legacy code.